RapidsAtHKUST/ppSCAN/README.md

 ### Understanding and Works

-pScan: extension of spatial dbScan to graph, in order to explore structural clusters, current research focus on unweighted, undirected not dynamic graph.
+pScan: extension of spatial dbScan to graph, in order to explore structural clusters, current research focus on **unweighted, undirected not dynamic** graph.

-two parameters: density threshold, min number of neighbors, input graph representation: csr representation.
+two parameters: **density threshold**, **min number of neighbors**, input graph representation: csr representation.

 density function: `number of common neighbors` / `(sqrt(du * dv))`

-pSCAN:

-basic concepts:
+pScan basic concepts:

 * introduce `similar_degree`, `effective_degree` to help checking core, if a vertex is a core iff `sd <= number of reachable neighbors <=ed`, which can be used as a pruning rule,
 * introduce `min_cn`, alternative values: reachable, not_reachable, min_cn for guaranteeing a core